faster-cpython/ideas/3.12/interpreter_definition.md

 of the instruction.
 Those after the "--" are the objects on top of the the stack at the end of the instruction.

-The third form of `definition` is a transition form to allow the original C code definitions to be copied.
+An `inst` without `stack_effect` is a transitional form to allow the original C code definitions to be copied.
 It lacks information to generate anything other than the interpreter, but is useful for initial porting of code.